WBC respond after calls to strip Charlo twins for missed drug tests

 “Trainers, managers, and promoters must be aware of this.
 And participate directly in the CBP compliance in support of the fighters they represent.

 “I have seen with deep concern the so many criticisms against WBC champion Jermel Charlo and interim champion Jermall Charlo regarding their missed tests.

 “It is important for the WBC to clarify that both Charlos have been tested in the past and that the infraction they are facing is a missed test.
-Which has been acknowledged and they will be responsible to pay the corresponding fine.
+Which has been acknowledged, and they will be responsible for paying the corresponding fine.

 “It is important, however, to clarify that they have not tested positive for any substance whatsoever.

-“This is why it is extremely urgent for all boxers to enroll in the CBP.
-They must update at all times their residence and training location to VADA, which is the agency administrating the CBP for the WBC.
+“This is why all boxers must enroll in the CBP.
+They must update their residence and training location at all times to VADA, which is the agency administrating the CBP for the WBC.